GoogleContainerTools/kaniko/DEVELOPMENT.md

 Currently the integration tests that live in [`integration`](./integration) can be run against your own gcloud space or a local registry.

+These tests will be kicked off by [reviewers](#reviews) for submitted PRs using GitHub Actions.

 In either case, you will need the following tools:

 * [`container-diff`](https://github.com/GoogleContainerTools/container-diff#installation)